Imitators

 Back to Top ------------------------------------------------------------------------------------------------ |

-Spiritual Batteries
+Christians are: Spiritual Batteries

 The purpose of a battery is to transfer stored energy into something else.
 When a battery goes flat it serves no functional purpose unless it can be recharged from another power source to be used over and over again.

-As Christians, we are like batteries.
-We may have a little power stored but if we are not recharged regularly we will soon be drained.
-Christians are ‘energy dependant’ – God recharges our spiritual batteries so we have the power to continue our daily walk with extra energy to pass on to the discouraged or the ‘spiritually dead’.
-God brings many ‘spiritually flat’ people into our lives to recharge.
+When we go directly to God to be invigorated instead of looking to others for a boost we tap into an endless power supply.
+Eventually, we will even have extra energy to pass on to the discouraged or the ‘spiritually dead’.
+This is when God brings ‘spiritually flat’ people into our lives to gracefully recharge.
 Often, these people need a lot of attention and encouragement.
 They are frequently rude, demanding, obnoxious and ungrateful.
 They take much of our energy and give little or none back in return.

 If we rely on our own (human) power, it won’t be long before people completely drain us.
 Then, just like the flat battery, we will no longer serve any functional purpose.

-The only way we can stop everyday life from exhausting us is to continually recharge our batteries from the all-powerful Energy Giver (God).
+The only way we can stop other people and everyday life from exhausting us is to continually recharge our batteries from the all-powerful Energy Giver (God).
 If we tap into the divine spring, we will have an endless supply of encouragement and grace for those who have not yet plugged into that omnipotent source of power.

 Back to Top ------------------------------------------------------------------------------------------------ |

-Living Signposts
+Christians are: Living Signposts

 When travelers become lost, they generally look out for a signpost that can point them in the right direction.

-As Christians, God has asked that we be Living Signposts in a lost world – for our lives to be a beacon to life’s lost travelers desperately seeking the way to the glorious place of Salvation.
+As Christians, God has asked that we be Living Signposts in a lost world – for our lives to be a beacon to life’s lost travellers desperately seeking the way to the glorious place of Salvation.
 By our gracious conduct, our confidence in God and our higher sense of purpose, the lost traveler will deduce that we are citizens of Salvation who can point them to the right path.

 Back to Top ------------------------------------------------------------------------------------------------ |

-Caretakers
+Christians are: Caretakers

 A caretaker is someone employed to look after, administer and protect the property belonging to another.